-The Pearson Phonics Bug and Rigby Navigator Guided Reading schemes are used throughout the school for the purposes of Guided Reading.
-Children extend their skills using individual reading books and library books, which they borrow from our school library.
-All classes have access to Fiction Express evolving stories, which allow the children to vote on how a story progresses and these are read as a whole class.
+Guided Reading books use book bands for progression throughout the school and are supplemented by whole novels and extracts that provide extra challenge, where necessary.
+Children extend their skills using individual reading books and library books, which they choose and borrow from our school library.
 To support these schemes, we use Wolf Hill as an intervention programme, which focuses on developing reading comprehension.
 The school also has a wide selection of Big Books for Shared Reading and Writing sessions.
-Writing is taught following the Development Matters and the National Curriculum.

 The Handwriting Policy sets out our approach to developing children's presentation skills when writing.
-We teach the correct formation of letters and then begin to join letter strings and blends as a natural part of the spelling process.
+We teach the correct formation of letters during Phase 2 of Letters and Sounds and then begin to join letter strings and blends as the diagraphs and spelling patterns are introduced throughout Years 1 and 2.